1999 Greek stock market crash: The bubble

 The rapid rise in stock prices on the Stock Market, also known as the "Stock market bubble" had started as early as 1997.
 As described by behavioral economics, economic bubbles are due to a combination of biases that lead to group recklessness and foolish behavior.
 In the case of the Greek stock market bubble of 1997–1999, a combination of economic factors, such as the lifting of many international restrictions on the movement of capital, the digital revolution and the internet, the reduction of deposit rates, Greece's entry into EMU, the hosting of the 2004 Olympic Games, the reduction of inflation, the improved fiscal picture of the country, created the impression of a significant improvement in the fundamental parameters of the Greek economy. Βy the summer of 1999, stock market activity had reached record levels.
 Even in small settlements services of reception and transmission of stock market orders, that functioned as brokerage offices for the purchase and sale of shares.
 It is estimated that over 1,300 companies were active on the Stock Exchange.
 Thus, the general index which was at 933 points in December 1996 reached an all-time high of 6,335 points on September 17, 1999 (an increase of 579%).
-The volume of daily transactions had exceeded 570 billion drachmas (1.8 billion euros), while the total capitalization of the Stock Exchange reached 212.8 billion euros, which corresponded to 182% of GDP.
+The volume of daily transactions had exceeded 570 billion drachmas (1.8 billion euros), while the total capitalization of the Stock Exchange reached 212.8 billion euros, which corresponded to 182% of the GDP.